RobTillaart/Fraction/README.md

 #### Should

-- investigate the fraction of PI (0.2.0 does not find 355/113)
-- performance testing
 - **float fractionize()** returns the error.
 - investigate divide by zero errors
   - NAN in fraction?  =>  0/0 ?